maruel/dlibox/go/pio/README.md

         log.Fatal(err)
     }

-    // Open a handle to the first available I²C bus: bus, err := i2c.New(-1)
+    // Open a handle to the first available I²C bus.
+It could be a via FT232H
+    // over USB or an I²C bus exposed on the host's headers, it doesn't matter. bus, err := i2c.New(-1)
     if err != nil {
         log.Fatal(err)